Alexander-NL/Alexander-NL/README.md

     <tr>
       <td valign="text-top"><div>Project Heist is a 2D top-down stealth focused action-puzzle stealth game that has Card-based abilities player can use.
 Game includes features such as Basic enemy AI and player backstabbing enemy mechanic.
 Puzzle includes 5 digit code puzzle with clues in the map and a lockpicking minigame.
 Enemy patrol behavior uses NavMesh Agent with raycast for line of sight.
       </td>
-      <td valign="text-top">Mewraclebrew is a 2D brewing game for GAMEJAM+.
+      <td valign="text-top">Mewraclebrew is a 2D brewing game.
 Player can make drinks that suit to solving the customers problem from conversations.
 Player has multiple recipes to choose from and mix, once finished it will display a 3D version of the drink before serving to NPC customers.</td>
     </tr>
     <tr>
       <td align="center"><a href="https://team-trialnerror.itch.io/project-heist">Itch Page</a></td>